Developer guide

 git checkout add_lei_model

 This is especially important for long-running feature branches.
-Merging frequently makes conflicts smaller and easier to resolve.
+Rebasing frequently makes conflicts smaller and easier to resolve.

 Create a Feature Branch Create a new branch from your up-to-date main branch.
 Give it a short, descriptive name that summarizes your change.